etopian/docker-koel/README.md

 You must modify files/.env and rebuild this image to suite your needs.

-You can expose /DATA to your host's file system and get all the files in the koel directory.
+You can expose /DATA/music and put all your music there.
+Make sure the permissions are fixed on the host:

+`chown 100:101 /DATA/music`

 Alpine Linux, PHP-FPM, Nginx, NodeJS